Skip to main menu Skip to main content Skip to footer content

 1. Email

 Though email remains one of the best forms of communication with active patients, the method falls lower on the ladder for patient reactivation; in fact, Brevium found that email as a reactivation method had a seven percent conversion rate—a steep drop compared to staff calls and direct mail.
-Since email is one of the cheapest forms of communication, most practices heavily depend on this contact method to reactivate lost patients; however, strictly using email for reactivation limits your practice’s reach.
-While 95 percent of inactive patients could be reached via phone call and mail and 64 percent via text, Brevium found that only 20 percent of these patients could be reached via email.
+Since email is one of the cheapest forms of communication, most practices heavily depend on this contact method to reactivate lost to follow-up patients; however, strictly using email for reactivation limits your practice’s reach.
+While 95 percent of lost to follow-up patients could be reached via phone call and mail and 64 percent via text, Brevium found that only 20 percent of these patients could be reached via email.

 Why is this?
 When patients are lost or overdue, this means your practice has not seen them for an extended time and chances are, your patients will have different contact information—especially for email.
 And on some occasions, emails get flagged as spam so that those who have working emails and check them regularly might not see your message.
 If your practice chooses to continue with this method, it’s vital that you have updated information, so your efforts aren’t wasted.
-Here are some helpful tips for sending engaging emails to your inactive patients:
+Here are some helpful tips for sending engaging emails to your lost to follow-up patients:

 • Build from a template.
 The process doesn’t have to be complicated; in fact, patients prefer a simple layout that is easy to navigate.
 Different software allows the personalization of their templates, so you’ll often have many options to work with.